tamkeen-tms/electron-basic-updater/README.md

 ## But why ? (use cases)
 Well, right now I am working on an Electron application for me and my collegues to use at work, after finishing the application and giving them the .exe release I needed to change couple of things, so I asked myself: what to do now ?!
 I read [this](http://electron.atom.io/docs/v0.33.0/api/auto-updater/) but for the life of me I couldn't get it to work :( (but to be fair, I didn't give it enough time, I wanted to create this instead :) ).
 So I decided to create a module to handle this, in the most basic way possible.
 So ...
-* You can use EBU when you are still building the application and need a group of people to live-test it on their machines with you monitoring the process and pushing changes.
+* You can use EBU when you are still building the application and have a group of people live-testing it on their machines, with you monitoring the process and pushing changes.
 * Also if your application is a local thing, inside your company or work group, and you simply need to push "changes" to their copies.
 * If you don't know how to get the [Squirrel](https://github.com/Squirrel) thing to work and need to roll out your application asap.
 ---